oroinc/documentation/user_guide/multi_channel_overview.rst

 Multi-Channel Functionality
 ===========================

-Clear understanding of upcoming and existing trends, careful monitoring of the feedbacks and customer-oriented approach have long been key point of success in sales.
-However, it is getting more and more of a challenge, as the new technology era brings new ways to reach your customers, which go along with overwhelming amount of information to keep a track of.
+The new technology era brings new ways to reach your customers, which go along with overwhelming amount of information to keep a track of.

-Today, it is a usual practice for one company to have several offices, a number of retail outlets, and one or more E-commerce stores, each of which deals with customer-related information of different nature.
+Today, it is common for an organization to to have several offices, a number of retail outlets, and one or more eCommerce stores.
+Each of them deals with customer-related information of different nature.
 Over and above that, there are additional sources of customer-related data, such as promotion campaigns, research and community activities.

-Thus, there appears a need to process customer-related data from each of these sources separately and all- together.
+Thus, there appears a need to process customer-related data from each of these sources separately and all-together.
 This is exactly what you can do with OroCRM multi-channel functionality.

 How It Works
 ------------

-- For every source of customer-related data OroCRM users can create a separate :ref:`Channel <user-guide-channel-guide-create>`.

-- For each channel its :ref:`type <user-guide-channel-guide-type>` is defined, which tells the system what rules to use for data from the channel.
+- OroCRM users can create a separate :ref:`Channel <user-guide-channel-guide-create>` for every source of customer-related data. :ref:`Type <user-guide-channel-guide-type>` of this channel indicates to the system what rules to use for data recieved from the channel.

 .. note::